projeto-de-algoritmos-2024/Grafos1_LeetCodeExs/Questoes/Questao_1263/README.md

-## 1293.
-Shortest Path in a Grid with Obstacles Elimination
+## 1263.
+Minimum Moves to Move a Box to Their Target Location

 ### Enunciado:
 A storekeeper is a game in which the player pushes boxes around in a warehouse trying to get them to target locations.